Best Noise Canceling Headphones Under $100 Android Central 2020

 Best Alternative: TaoTronics SoundSurge 60

 A great alternative to the Soundcore Life Q20 are the TaoTronics SoundSurge 60.
 The SoundSurge 60 match the Q20 on almost every level, making this a worthy competitor.

 Sound quality is excellent on the SoundSurge 60, being nice and balanced without any distortion/rattling in the low-end.
 Bass isn't the punchiest, but overall, everything sounds great on these headphones.
 The active noise cancelation is also a big plus, once again performing the best when blocking out low-frequency sounds.

 The Bluetooth 5.0 wireless connection is as solid as you could ask for, the 30-hour battery life is more than enough for long-haul flights, and you can quickly get an additional two hours of playback with only five minutes of charging.
 The plastic design featured on the SoundSurge 60 isn't the most premium-feeling we've ever come across, but it gets the job done.

 - Plastic design isn't the nicest out there

 Between the effective noise-canceling and well-balanced sound, the SoundSurge 60 are well worth your dollars.

-LETSCOM's 40mm drivers and Hi-Fi sound mean the H033C sound a lot better than you're likely expecting.
+LETSCOM's powerful drivers and Hi-Fi sound mean the H070 sound a lot better than you're likely expecting.
 Everything has an enjoyable balance to it, and when you combine that with effective noise cancellation, the end result is pretty darn great.
-The 25-hour battery life isn't awful, but compared to the other headphones on our list, it's the weakest of the bunch.
+We're also quite pleased with the 30-hour battery life, which is on par with much more expensive options.